Ireland: civil registration districts

 Crucially for Irish genealogy research, these Poor Law Unions and registration districts do not necessarily obey the county or parish boundaries by which other records are arranged.

 For example, the civil registration district of Shillelagh is centred on the Wicklow village of that name but includes rural areas in both Co.
 Carlow and Co.
 Wexford.

-County civil registration offices (see box), the National Archives of Ireland and the National Library of Ireland hold lists of all townlands in each district.
+County civil registration offices (see box above right), the National Archives of Ireland and the National Library of Ireland hold lists of all townlands in each district.